 Who Discharges Effluent?
 Entities with effluent entitlements from Pima County's metropolitan wastewater reclamation facilities use their effluent shares primarily for direct use on turf and landscaping to offset groundwater use, off-channel recharge and in-channel discharge.
 Effluent that is not diverted for direct use to the reclaimed system or off-channel is discharged to the Santa Cruz River where it benefits the adjacent riparian habitat and infiltrates to the groundwater.
-Entities discharging to the Santa Cruz River include the following:
+Entities discharging to the Santa Cruz River where it benefits the adjacent riparian habitat and infiltrates to the groundwater.
+Entities discharging to the Santa Cruz River where it benefits the adjacent habitat and infiltrates to the groundwater.